 In honor of National Poetry Month and Shakespeare’s birthday, the kickoff workshop will be held on April 23 at 1:00 pm.

 “We are looking for area poets who are committed to the hard work of creating publishable poetry,” says Linda McCauley Freeman, who has an MFA in poetry from Bennington College and has been widely published.
 “The workshops will focus intently on the revision process with an eye toward publishing.”

 Ted Millar, who teaches poetry and creative writing at Marist College and English at Mahopac High School, agrees.
 “We are not looking for dabblers.
 Our aim is to create a solid literary community of published poets in Ulster County who meet regularly to forward their work.”

 The grant allows the group to meet monthly at no charge to members for the remainder of the year, with the program culminating in six public readings in neighboring libraries.
 Program dates are April 23, May 21, and then every second Sunday through December.

-Click here to register for the Ulster County Poetry Project or call the Library at 845-236-7272.
+Click here to join the waiting list for the Ulster County Poetry Project or call the Library at 845-236-7272.
 Spaces are limited.
 All poets, bring a poem (and copies) to the workshop on first meeting.